Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Why check WhatId prefix '006'?

 WhatId is polymorphic — it can point to Account, Case, or any object.
-Without the prefix check, we'd accidentally add Account or Case Ids into oppIds causing wrong SOQL results or errors.
+Without the prefix check, we'd accidentally add Account or Case Ids into oppIds causing wrong SOQL results.

 Why query ALL Tasks per Opportunity?